GoogleCloudPlatform/microservices-demo/README.md

       `image:` fields with `gcr.io/[...]` and change them to your own GCP project ID.

-6. Run `skaffold run` from the root of this repository.
-This command:
+6. Run `./deploy.sh` from the root of this repository.
+This script:
+   - generates source context for cloud debugger
    - builds the container images
    - pushes them to GCR
    - applies the `./kubernetes-manifests` deploying the application to